Rosayxy/Rosayxy.github.io/_posts/2025-09-06-pwning-thru-the-night.md

 ## fotispy2

-Done in 2 hrs after the hint from jiegec.

 This seems to be a format string challenge, but it checks whether the input contains `%` and gives an error if it does.
 The main logic is as below

 ```c